bosborn-a10/AngularStarter/README.md

 # Angular Starter
 This will get you up and running an Angular app with all the fixings.
-Routing, error handling, logging, styling, Gulp builds, tests, ci, code analysis and possibly much more.
+Routing, error handling, logging, styling, Gulp builds, tests, ci, code analysis and much more.
 Most of this is from John Papa and all the work he puts into the Angular world. http://www.johnpapa.net/

 ## Requirements